enguy-hub/BayDetect/README.md

 There are three sets of functions in BayDetect:

 **Processing Functions**
-- Create the input JSON file needed to execute `run_detector_batch.py`.
+- 1/ Create the `BatchInput` JSON file needed to execute `run_detector_batch.py`.
+- 2/ Run MegaDetector with `run_detector_batch.py` script using the `BatchInput` JSON file create from `Processing Function 1` as input file, and produce a `MegaDetected` JSON file as the result.
-- Convert the output JSON file from `run_detector_batch.py` into an organized CSV metadata file.
+- 3/ Convert the output `MegaDetected` JSON file from executing `run_detector_batch.py` into a `CSV metadata` file.
-- Sort the classified images after running `run_detector_batch.py` into their 'detected' classes using the CSV metadata file.
+- 4/ Sort the images that were `megadetected` into separated folders based on their 'detected' classes using the `CSV metadata` file.

 **Utility Functions**
-- Find and replace the names of multiple folders at once.
+- 1/ Find and replace the names of multiple folders at once.
-- Find and replace the names of multiple files at once.
+- 2/ Find and replace the names of multiple files at once.
-- Find and replace the text-content inside multiple files at once.
+- 3/ Find and replace the text-content inside multiple files at once.

 **Batch Functions**
-- Create multiple '.txt' files containing the input commands needed to 'batch-run' one of the Processing function.
+- 1/ Create multiple '.txt' files containing the commands needed to `batch-run` one of the above `Processing Function`.
-- Create a ".txt" file containing the python commands needed to start the `pf_batchrun()` function from `batchrun.py`.
+- 2/ Create a combined ".txt" file containing the commands needed to start the `pf_batchrun()` function from `batchrun.py`.
-- Create a ".txt" file containing the python commands needed to start the `md_batchrun()` function from `batchrun.py`
+- 3/ Create ".txt" file containing the commands needed to `batch-run` the process of executing MegaDetector via the `md_batchrun()` function from `batchrun.py`

 **IMPORTANT**

-- **For Windows users only** - Please make sure to change the path delimiter to forward slash `/` instead of double backward slashes `\\` for all **the .json and .txt files** produced from using any of BayDetect's functions

-- Before using BayDetect, you should first makesure to activate the "cameratraps-detector" conda environment if you haven't done it yet.
-To activate "cameratraps-detector" conda environment, you can run following command:
+- Before using BayDetect, please always makesure that the `cameratraps-detector` conda environment is activated.
+To activate `cameratraps-detector` conda environment, you can run following command to activate it:

       conda activate cameratraps-detector

-- Optional: if you want to have MegaDetector to only save detection boxes that are 85% confidence or above in the output JSON file, open the `cameratraps/detection/run_detector.py` file and change the value in `line 73` to `0.85` as follow:
+- Optional: if you want MegaDetector to only save `detection boxes` that are 85% confidence or above in the output JSON file, open the `cameratraps/detection/run_detector.py` file and change the value in `line 73` to `0.85` as follows:

       DEFAULT_OUTPUT_CONFIDENCE_THRESHOLD = 0.85